 Side note 1: The JRC also offers scientific internships outside of the Blue Book context.

 I have written a short text about them in the Addendum.

 Side note 2: The application process constantly evolves.
 Your process may not resemble the process detailed hereafter.
-I keep this article constantly updated though, so thank you for letting me know if anything in the article is outdated.
+I strive to keep this article constantly updated though, so thank you for letting me know if anything in the article is outdated or wrong.

 Table of Content

 - Your age